acbarrentine/chimera-md/readme.md

 ## Release notes

+### v0.4.9

+* Adds a multi-arch builder to the Docker build procedure, so Chimera-md can now run natively on Linux in both x86_64 and Arm64 architectures.
+It seems like there should be a Mac-native way to run it too, but this is a good upgrade

 ### v0.4.8

 * Just added size information to a couple of the image elements to optimize page